 The level of detail on this is amazing.

-Not surprisingly, it’s created by the owner of Mayumura, a shop that specialises in selling little cocoon creatures.
+Not surprisingly, it was created by the owner of Mayumura, a shop that specializes in selling little cocoon creatures.

 I don’t normally buy souvenirs but I really wanted one of these – and each tiny figure only costs 200 yen making them a veritable bargain.